swup/docs/src/docs/lifecycle/visit.md

 URL, the element and event that triggered the visit, as well as details about whether this visit should be animated and which containers should be replaced.

-By manipulating the visit object, you can control how swup will navigate to the new page.
+Manipulate the visit object to control how swup will transition to the new page.

 ## Accessing the visit object